turingschool/mod-0-curriculum/session5/index.md

 - Develop and practice strategies for reviewing a lesson
 - Use syntax to declare variables that store Arrays in JavaScript (FE) or Ruby (BE)
 - Use basic Array methods to manipulate data in Arrays
+- Work collaboratively with a classmate to complete a timed challenge

 ## Agenda